Adam-abuba/Sparta-Global-Game/README.md

-#Game Project: The Brin Trainer
+#Game Project: The Brain Trainer

 ##What i have delivered